JeremS/prose/README.md

 Cons:
 - May be a bit of a perf hit.
 - Managing the sci context makes for an api not as easy to use.

+## Mentions
+This work is of course inspired and influenced by [Pollen](https://github.com/mbutterick/pollen) and [Scribble](https://docs.racket-lang.org/scribble/index.html).

 ## License